Understanding the 'truss' Command in Unix-like Systems (with examples)

 Explanation:

-• -c: Enables counting of time, calls, and errors for each system call.
+• -c: Enables the counting of time, calls, and errors for each system call, providing a consolidated report upon completion.

-• pid: The process ID of the process we want to trace.
+• pid: The Process ID of the process being examined.

 Code: